sreekanth9999/Causal_Inference_using__NLP/README.md

 # Causal_Inference_using__NLP

-The task here was to Predict the stock price of the IPO companies by analysing the importance of text published in the company's 10K documents.
+The task here was to Predict the stock price of the IPO companies by analysing the importance of text published in the company's 10K documents using double machine learning(de-biased machine learning).

 Initially I have extracted the 10K documents of thousands of IPO companies from WRDS. later preprocessed the text using NLP concepts and converted them into a dataframe using Countvector.